COVID-19 (Novel Coronavirus)

 What Does a Stay at Home Order Mean?

 The California State Public Health Officer and Director of the California Department of Public Health is ordering all individuals living in the State of California to stay home or at their place of residence, except as needed to maintain continuity of operation of the federal critical infrastructure sectors, critical government services, schools, childcare, and construction, including housing construction.
-(Note - the Governor’s Executive Stay at Home Order was announced the evening of March 19, 2020.
-Additional clarifications are being made by San Bernardino County as a result of the order.
-A statewide order supercedes a County order.)
+(Note - the Governor’s Executive Stay at Home Order was announced the evening of March 19, 2020.)

 The state has posted useful information at covid19.ca.gov.

 For the Number of COVID-19 cases in San Bernardino County, visit the DASHBOARD to find out more.

 Report Compliance Concerns to S.B.
 Co.
 Department of Public Health